jmmastey/bundler-stats/README.md

 You remember that time someone yanked their library and the entire Node universe fell apart?
 Yeah, me too.
-And all the thinkpieces that came out just aftward were right: you should be careful about what you include in your project.
+And all the thinkpieces that came out just afterward were right: you should be careful about what you include in your project.

 This project gives you some tools you can use with your existing Gemfile to